agn453/HI-TECH-Z80-C/README.md

 ### Fix to fgets routine

-The fgets() library routine (in LIBC.LIB and LIB280C.LIB) has been updated to prevent a character string terminator (NULL) from being written to outside the buffer bounds.
-You can update just the appropriate library file, or the update binary distribution from
+Reported by Mark Ogden, the fgets() library routine (in LIBC.LIB and LIB280C.LIB) has been updated to prevent a character string terminator (NULL) from being written to outside the buffer bounds.

+You can update just the object library file, or fetch and extract the files from the updated binary distribution from

 https://raw.githubusercontent.com/agn453/HI-TECH-Z80-C/master/htc-bin.lbr